Kim Jong Il: Foreign relations

 Kim was known as a skilled and manipulative diplomat.
 In 1998, South Korean President Kim Dae-jung implemented the "Sunshine Policy" to improve North-South relations and to allow South Korean companies to start projects in the North.
 Kim announced plans to import and develop new technologies to develop North Korea's fledgling software industry.
-As a result of the new policy, the Kaesong Industrial Park was constructed in 2003 just north of the de-militarized zone.
+As a result of the new policy, the Kaesong Industrial Park was constructed in 2003 just north of the demilitarized zone.

+Nonetheless, regular skirmishes broke out between the two Koreas, including the Gangneung incident in 1996, the Sokcho incident and Yeosu incident in 1998 and the Battles of Yeonpyeong in 1999 and 2002.
+The most serious conflict took place in 2010, with the sinking of the ROKS Cheonan and the bombardment of Yeonpyeong, which effectively killed the Sunshine Policy.

+In a meeting with Japanese Prime Minister Junichiro Koizumi in September 2002, Kim publicly admitted to the kidnapping of at least 13 Japanese citizens by North Korea since the 1970s.
+According to Russian scholar Andrei Lankov, the North Korean disclosure was met with outrage within both the Japanese government and the general public, as the allegations that were previously thought of as conspiracy theories had proved to be true.

+Nuclear program

 In 1994, North Korea and the United States signed an Agreed Framework which was designed to freeze and eventually dismantle the North's nuclear weapons program in exchange for aid in producing two power-generating nuclear reactors and the assurance that it would not be invaded again.
 In 2000, after a meeting with Madeleine Albright, he agreed to a moratorium on missile construction.

-In 2002, Kim's government admitted to having produced nuclear weapons since the 1994 agreement.
-Kim's regime argued the secret production was necessary for security purposes – citing the presence of United States-owned nuclear weapons in South Korea and the new tensions with the United States under President George W. Bush.
+In 2002, Kim's government admitted to having produced nuclear weapons in violation of the 1994 agreement.
+Kim's regime argued the secret production was necessary for security purposes – citing the presence of United States-owned nuclear weapons in South Korea and the new tensions with the United States under President George W. Bush after the axis of evil speech.
 On 9 October 2006, North Korea's Korean Central News Agency announced that it had successfully conducted an underground nuclear test.
+In 2009, a second nuclear test was conducted.